grammyjs/website/site/docs/guide/context.md

 type MyContext = FlavorX<FlavorY<FlavorZ<Context>>>;
 ```

-Here, the order could matter, as `FlavorZ` transforms `Context` first, then `FlavorY`, and the result of this will be transformed again by `FlavorZ`.
+Here, the order could matter, as `FlavorZ` transforms `Context` first, then `FlavorY`, and the result of this will be transformed again by `FlavorX`.
 (In practice, this is nothing to worry about because plugins usually don't clash with each other.)

 You can even mix additive and transformative flavors: